cosmoswafer/adventofjs/Challenge08/README.md

 Using img tag to display svg will not display the drop shadow correctly.
 Another issue is if we put the svg in a hidden div, their colours will be affected.
 Thus we should wrap all svg images within a symbol tag, and use the use element to refer them by id. symbol element will not be display on the screen.

 ### JavaScript

 The first time we need to use fetch API in this challenges.
+I added additional logic to get the API key from search parameters.